Suggestion: Your browser has a "Find in this page" tool... probably worth using, if you are looking for something specific.

 things in Delphi, Pascal or Lazarus?
 You've got the right site!
 Feel free to use these tutorials in programming courses, but a credit of the source would be appreciated.
 Speaking of which... the following was a great help to my own programming: 'Borland Delphi How-To', from the Waite Group, by Frerking, Wallace and Niddery, ISBN 1-57169-019-0.
 Its approach suited my needs, and helped inspire the form of these tutorials: Most are self-contained explanations of how to accomplish a specific task, or use a particular component of the language.

 First catch your Delphi... or Lazarus!Obtaining a copy of Delphi is not as easy as it once was, but you can still do it, and it is worth the trouble.
-Lazarus, on the other hand, is free and creates applications for multiple platforms.
+I now prefer Lazarus, because it is free and creates applications for multiple platforms.
+I do not program for critical missions, and have yet to encounter something Lazarus can't do.
+Lazarus has been my main programming language since July 2011.

-Great news!
-While I would still encourage you to try to get a copy of Delphi, use that, on 26 July, 2011, I finally took the plunge and tried Lazarus, about which I've been reading for a long time.
-It seems to be very like Delphi.
-You can work in Windows or in Linux.
-You can compile your code to create applications for Windows or Linux.
+Lazarus is very like Delphi.
+You can work in Windows, in Linux or Mac OS.
+You can compile your code to create applications for Windows, Linux or Mac.
 And yes, in general, you may sell the code thus created.
 (See the Lazarus site for "fine print" about that.)
 I've started some Lazarus tutorials for you, I am so pleased and impressed by what I've seen.
 I've begun working thorough my Delphi tutorials, annotating them with indications of anything that isn't quite the same in Lazarus.
 If you are trying to do Lazarus with one of my Delphi tutorials, and it isn't going well, please write and tell me which tutorial you are working with....
 I'll move it up my "add comments to this one" list!
 I've also started some Lazarus specific tutorials.

 I aim to make my pages browser friendly.
 Make your browser window as wide as you want it.
 The text will flow nicely.
 It is easier to read in a narrow window... and the rest of your screen will be free for your Delphi or Lazarus work!
 Hold down the control key ("ctrl") and press the plus sign, the minus sign, or zero to change the size of the text in Firefox and other good browsers.
 This and another good hint explained on my Power Browsing page!